colinator27/DogScepter/README.md

 <img src="icon.png" alt="icon" width="15%" height="15%">

-\* (This will eventually be a complete README...)

-\* (The lack of a proper description fills you with DETERMINATION.)
+DogScepter is a work-in-progress modding tool geared toward (but not limited to) UNDERTALE/DELTARUNE by Toby Fox.

 \* Join the Underminers community Discord server! https://discord.gg/RxXpdwJ

-\* (Oh, right, this is just a work-in-progress modding tool geared toward (but not limited to) UNDERTALE/DELTARUNE by Toby Fox.)

 ## Features
-* Fully supports serializing/deserializing GameMaker data format ID 13 (an unknown version of GM:S 1) up to the latest GMS 2.3.6 runtime (format ID 17).
+* Fully supports serializing/deserializing GameMaker data format ID 13 (an unknown version of GM:S 1) up to the latest GMS 2.3.7 runtime (format ID 17).
+	* Note: There are some exceptions to this, with certain versions being undocumented or using unknown features.
-* Work in progress "abstract" or "project" mode that deals with a custom project format on disk for ease in modding, even with multiple versions of a game.
+* An "abstract"/"project" mode that deals with a custom project format on disk for ease in modding, even with multiple versions of a game.
-* Work in progress (but currently mostly usable) GML VM decompilation, for use in re-compiling back for modding purposes.
+* GML VM decompilation, for use in re-compiling back for modding purposes.
-* Planned features
-    * A command line interface to deal with the aforementioned "project" mode, to deal with assets and compilation.
+* Work-in-progress command line interface to deal with the aforementioned "project" mode, to deal with assets and compilation.
-    * An actual editor similar to that of UndertaleModTool, but simplified.
+* Work-in-progress editor similar to that of UndertaleModTool, but simplified.

 ## Roadmap (subject to change)
 - [x] Core library